WINNER: English Chess Federation (ECF) Book of the Year 2012 Award

 The Judges of the English Chess Federation Book of the Year Award: "One of the most original chess books the judges have seen for a number of years (..) both serious and highly entertaining at the same time."

-Jacob Aagaard, former British champion, author of 'Attacking Manual 1 & 2' "Thought provoking, deeply intelligent and beautifully human."
+Jacob Aagaard, former British champion: "Thought provoking, deeply intelligent and beautifully human."

 Vishy Anand, World Champion: "Hendriks says nobody thinks like Kotov (..)
 'The forest of variations', that sounds lovely as an explanation after the game but nobody thinks like that during the game (..)
 Nobody is thinking in logical steps.
 We just take in large gulps of information and we work with that."

 Steve Giddins, author of '50 Ways to Win at Chess': “What a fantastic book!
 I have not enjoyed reading an instructional book so much in years.
 I was laughing out loud throughout, because it is very witty, but it is also a really important instructional volume.”

 Arthur van de Oudeweetering, ChessVibes: "Hendriks uses many new examples to make his point (..)
 A very entertaining and provocative read.
 I'm sure readers will improve their chess."

 Hikaru Nakamura, US Champion: "For anyone interested in chess in a broader context, I highly recommend reading 'Move First, Think Later' by Willy Hendriks."

 Martin Rieger, Rochade Europa: "After reading this book you will feel like Neo in the film The Matrix, when he discovers that his life so far was an illusion and that his real life will start only now."

 Marshtower Chess Reviews: "Readers of all playing strengths should find plenty of interest here (..)
 It is, by turns, inspirational, maddening, entertaining, instructive and witty.
 But most of all, it is thought-provoking and that seems to me to be the main point of the book."